Impact Report 2025 – 2026

 New Jersey

 In 2023, NCLEJ Executive Director Jason D. Williamson and former Executive Director Dennis Parker joined the New Jersey Institute for Social Justice’s New Jersey Reparations Council to research and bring attention to the State’s involvement in slavery and its lasting impact on the contemporary life of Black New Jerseyans.
-In 2025, the Council published a robust report making bold policy recommendations for reparative justice policies designed to close the racial wealth gap.
+In 2025, the Council published a robust report making bold policy recommendations for reparative justice policies designed to close the persistent racial wealth gap across the state.

 Oklahoma